What to plant in your Australian garden where nothing else works - Minimalist Gardener

 2. Damp or poorly drained areas

 In damp or poorly drained parts of the garden, oxygen levels drop in the soil and roots struggle to breathe.
-Plants that can't cope often show yellowing leaves, slow or patchy growth and root rot.
+Plants that cannot cope often show yellowing leaves, slow or patchy growth and root rot.
 Extra care rarely helps, because the issue is a lack of air in the ground.
 In these spaces, choosing plants that tolerate periodic saturation is the answer.

 Traits to look for in plants that tolerate damp conditions